code-with-amitk/Code-examples/System-Design/Scalable/Distributed_File_System/GFS/README.md

                                 //Same as writing to chunk
 ```

+<a name=delete></a>
+### 2.3.4 Deleting a file, Lazy Claiming.
+Distributed Garbage Collection.
+- _1._ User deletes a file in its namespace.
+- _2._ Delete request goes to master, master does not immediattely goes to replica deletes/reclaims the space.
+Instead master marks deleted file as `hidden`.
+  - Hidden file remains on filesystem for 3(comfigurable) days, if user tries to restore he can.
+  - After 3 days, during regular scan of filesystem of chunk-servers by master.
+File and its meta-data are deleted.
+  - During this scan only if master finds orphaned chunks, it reclaims their spaces also deletes their meta-data.
+- This is done when master is relatively free.

 <a name="Chunk_Servers"></a>
 ## 2.4 Chunk Servers
   -  Stores chunks as local files.
 No caching is needed here.